ZhenyingZhu/StudyNotes/ASP.md

 In the controller, call `ModelState.IsValid` to validate. `ModelState` contains all errors.

+[ModelState](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.modelstate?view=aspnet-mvc-5.2) is used to check validation rules for data binding.

-In the Razor page, add `asp-validation-summary` and `asp-validation-for` to get the error.
+In the Razor page, add `asp-validation-summary` and `asp-validation-for` to get the model validation error.
+Those are [Tag helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/working-with-forms?view=aspnetcore-2.2).

 Need add "jquery-validation" and "jquery-validation-unobtrusive" to npm.
+But visual studio project template for MVC also contains them.

 In Layout, add a `@RenderSection("scripts", false)` so that each razor page can define its own scripts.

-`All` vs `ModelOnly`.
+`ValidationSummary`: `All` vs `ModelOnly`.

+- All shows all the errors including the property errors, but on the page, property errors usually show around the property.
+- ModelOnly only tells if the model is wrong.

 But both frontend and backend needs validation.

+# HERE

 ### Adding a Service